Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 I would like to focus on the following.

 In AWS, in addition to ElastiCache, which is optimized for use as a cache in front of other databases, there is MemoryDB, which has enhanced availability and persistence and can be used as a single primary database.
-Both can use the Valkey engine, but there seems to be a difference in the available versions: 7.2/8.0 for ElastiCache and 7.2/7.3 for MemoryDB (as of April 2025).
+Both can use the Valkey engine, but there are differences in the versions available: ElastiCache is 7.2/8.0, while MemoryDB is 7.2/7.3 (as of April 2025).

-Google Cloud provides the option to adjust the number of shards, replicas, and tiers, allowing it to achieve the same functionality as AWS with just one Memorystore service.
+Google Cloud offers the option to adjust the number of shards, replicas, and tiers, allowing it to achieve the same functionality as AWS with just one Memorystore service.

 This also uses the Valkey engine (7.2/8.0).

-Also, since this is a good opportunity, I decided to apply load from the latest Arm instance and do a quick comparison of those benchmarks.
+Also, since this is a good opportunity, I decided to apply load from the latest Arm instance and do a quick comparison of their benchmarks.

 Load test preparation

-Recently, the use of cost-effective Arm-based Graviton processors has become common in AWS.
+Recently, the use of cost-effective Arm-based Graviton processors has become commonplace at AWS.

-The latest Graviton 4 processor is currently available as the 8g generation.
+The latest Graviton 4 processor is now available as the 8G generation.

-Google Cloud will also be offering C4A machine type instances powered by Arm-based Axion processors, available from October 2024.
+Google Cloud will also be offering C4A machine type instances powered by Arm-based Axion processors, which will be generally available from October 2024.

-On the Google Cloud side, we will try using the Axion processor, which will be available in the Tokyo region from around the end of March 2025.
+On the Google Cloud side, we'll try using the Axion processor, which will be available in the Tokyo region from around the end of March 2025.

-And on the AWS side, we will try using the Graviton 4 processor, which is based on the Arm Neoverse-V2 design, the same as Axion.
+And on the AWS side, we'll try using the Graviton 4 processor, which is based on the Arm Neoverse-V2 design, just like Axion.

 Both AWS and Google Cloud have the same instance sizes/machine types, and the series is determined by the vCPU to memory ratio.